 The Global Organic Textile Standard (GOTS) is recognised as the world's leading processing standard for textiles (clothing, home textiles, personal care products and food contact textiles) made from certified organically produced raw materials.
 It includes strict environmental and social criteria for operations along the entire textile supply chain.
-GOTS is recognized in all markets around the globe and the numbers are growing; in 2019 more than 7.700 facilities were certified to GOTS.
+GOTS is recognised in all markets around the globe and the numbers are growing; in 2022 more than 13.549 facilities were certified to GOTS.